kohjingyu/hidden-markov-model/README.md

 This repository hosts the code for our submission for the 01.112 Project.
 It contains 4 parts: the 3 sections as described in the project description, and our design project (`part5`).

+Our predictions for the project and design challenge are contained within the `results` folder.

 For a full documentation of our methods and results, please refer to our report (`report/report.pdf`).

 ## Directory Setup